FAKE Meat Is The Real Deal

 A major shift is occurring in how the public views, ingests, and interacts with professional sports stars versus how they were viewed before.
 To elaborate, the casual fan, for some reason or another, feels more connected to the athlete than in times past.
 Without delving too deep into this (you can read further here), one possible cause for a trend towards increased scrutiny of our sports celebrities is that sports gambling is growing in popularity as it’s legalization expands.
-The day-to-day well being of the best player on any given team, has more impact on the bottom line of the fan who may have bet on (or against) that squad.
+The day-to-day well-being of the best player on any given team, has more impact on the bottom line of the fan who may have bet on (or against) that squad.

 Long gone are the days where a fan might find it “cool” that their favorite player was out drunk the night before and still showed up to score in double figures to beat a team with a losing record.
-A fan in 2021 is calculating the stats, the point differentials, the PER…basically the modern fan feels incentived to scrutinize every minor choice an athlete is making.
+A fan in 2021 is calculating the stats, the point differentials, the PER…basically the modern fan feels incentivized to scrutinize every minor choice an athlete is making.
 Some fans may be convinced they work for us too!
 We even care what our athletes are eating.

 The science is out there, what you put into your body, corresponds with what you’ll eventually get out of it.
-The pros have a teams of highly trained and highly educated (and highly paid) sports nutrition experts, trainers and personal chefs at their disposal to capitalize on every cutting edge discovery.
+The pros have teams of highly trained and highly educated (and highly paid) sports nutrition experts, trainers and personal chefs at their disposal to capitalize on every cutting edge discovery.
 But now new innovations in organic sciences have made it so you can eat like your favorite players too.

 Many sports stars are following a trend in “addition by subtraction” and incorporating that into their training regiments.
 In order to maintain healthy playing weights, and reduce mid-season burnout, the best athletes are drastically reducing their carbs intake, cutting excess alcohol, skipping dessert and some are even dropping meats altogether!
 The challenge in the past has been that these athletes actually require more in terms of raw nutrition than the average American (who already consumes more than the average global citizen).
 Now brands like Impossible & Beyond are giving athletes and everyday consumers the options they need to make the right lifestyle choices for their lives.

 Not only do these “fake meats” pass the eye test, they pass the feel test, the taste test, and MOST importantly they pass the I-don’t-want-to-learn-anything-new-please-don’t-complicate-hamburgers test!
-Both Beyond and Impossible’s fake meats offer a great weight-to-protein ratio that rivals beef without the excess saturated fats and other things that in excess, can lead to health issues and affect an athletes desired performance.
+Both Beyond and Impossible’s fake meats offer a great weight-to-protein ratio that rivals beef without the excess saturated fats and other things that in excess, can lead to health issues and affect an athlete's desired performance.
 The key selling point is, they’re as easy to make as their “real” counterparts.
-If you love to make burgers, no, if you’re just good at making burgers, no, if you have ever made a burger, you can’t screw this up!
+If you love to make burgers, if you’re just good at making burgers, if you have ever made a burger, you can’t screw this up!

 - Your diet will dictate if the end result is all-vegan or a blend.